gavinspotter/startemplate/readme.md

 mongoose ... schema's, server starter, easy to pick api.
 I jumped in the api and it was like I was reading from the dictionary.

-socket-io ... adds a great listening aspect applications.
+socket.io ... adds a great listening aspect applications.

 nodemon ...
 Keeps the server running be sure to exclude the react client folder.